 Day 2: Labruge – Rates 22km

 On day two I left the hostel around 7:30 am with two girls that I met the evening before.
-The first stretch of today’s stage followed again the boardwalk along the beach until Vila do Conde.
+The Camino Portugues turned out to be a popular destination for female solo travelers – I think I met more girls traveling alone than in a group.
+Anyway, the first stretch of today’s stage followed again the boardwalk along the beach until Vila do Conde.
 It was very nice to walk, and somewhat convenient: 2 km or walk through the dunes, then a parking place with a café and then 2km of dunes again.. all along the way 🙂 However, the sun was very warm and burning, there was absolutely no shadow whatsoever and quite windy.
 All in all a combination that I am not very fond of and that’s why I decided to leave the coastal road and head inland direction Rates.

 To be honest, the first part of the stretch that connects the coastal way with the central way wasn’t too great.
 It was quite a lot of suburb and street, steady uphill and I was still exhausted from the day before.
 It didn’t make it easier that there were no yellow arrows at this point and finding the directions were somewhat fiddly.
 Luckily I wasn’t walking alone at this point and my “Camino sister” had it all figured out.
 I would have been lost without her!